josiahbailey/APM_RPG/README.md

 ## How to play

 APM RPG runs quietly in the background while you work.
-Every time you navigate around EAM, you have a chance to earn **XP** and to spot a **wild pet** drifting across your screen — click it to try to catch it.
+Every time you navigate around EAM, you have a chance to earn **XP** and to spot a **wild pet** drifting near the bottom-right of your screen — click it to try to catch it.
 Level up to unlock extra pet slots, new character portraits, and new banners.
 That's it.
 Get to work.

 ## Earning XP